Together-Java/ModernJava/src/encapsulation/implicit_interfaces.md

 which may or may not use the `interface` keyword.
 The static methods available on a class, the constructors that are public, the set of classes that come with a library, etc.

-I think a more general concept "the implicit interface."
+I think a more general concept is "the implicit interface."
 Everything you can observe about a thing forms its "implicit interface."[^implicit]

 [^implicit]: I call it "implicit" because there is no place where you write down "all the properties of a thing" that is not the thing itself.
 And by thing I mean field, method, class, group of classes, package names - everything.